The moduli space of stable supercurves and its canonical line bundle: Canonical line bundle on the moduli space of stable supercurves

 Thus, our problem reduces to studying the behavior of the isomorphism on $X'$,

 near the divisor $S_0\sub S$.
 To this end we look more carefully at the recipe for this isomorphism outlined in Sec.\ \ref{super-Deligne-sec}.

-We can pick a sufficiently positive divisor $D$ in the smooth locus of $\pi$ and also an even section $s$ of $\Pi\om_{X/S}(D)$ with the zero locus $E$.
-Furthermore, we want to make a special choice of $s$.
+We can pick a sufficiently positive relative divisor $D$ supported in the smooth locus of $\pi$, and also an even section $s$ of $\Pi\om_{X/S}(D)$ with the zero locus $E$.
+Furthermore, we want to make a special choice of $s$ as described below.

 \begin{lemma} There exists an exact sequence of $\OO_X$-modules,

 such that in the formal neighborhood of $q(S_0)$, $\om^{\reg}_{X/S}$ is the $\OO_X$-submodule generated by the sections $s_1$ and $s_2$ given by \eqref{s1-s2-s0-generators}.
 Furthermore, we can choose an even section $s$ of $\Pi\om^{\reg}_{X/S}(D)$ in such a way that in the formal neighborhood of $q$ one has